 Meaningful community work looks different for each student.
 For some, it's providing resources to a non-profit through volunteering at a one-time fund raising event.
-For others, it's more direct, like building a 1:1 relationship with a child learning English.
-And for others, it's leading a campus group that advocates for policy changes to reduce poverty.
+For others, it's building a 1:1 relationship with a child or leading a campus group that advocates for policy changes to reduce poverty.

 Here are just a few recent examples of Dewey students' community engagement:

 - Tyler Davis serves as the vice president of UVM’s student government association.
 In addition he has spear-headed a campaign to improve student and community relations.

 - Hannah is very involved in the community as the news director for The Cynic and as an intern for Vermont Public Radio.
 She is dedicated to advocating for student rights and freedom of speech.